Asher-Smith claims second 60m indoor win in Germany

 Mihambo plans to jump at Friday's ISTAF indoor meet in Berlin and described competing Sunday as "a piece of normality in these pretty abnormal times".

-Swede Armand Duplantis opened his season with victory the men's pole vault with a world-leading 6.01m but failed in an attempt to break at his own world indoor record when he could not clear 6.19m.
+Swede Armand Duplantis opened his season with victory in the men's pole vault with 6.01m but the 21-year-old failed in an attempt to break his own world indoor record when he could not clear 6.19m.

 Germany's Torben Blech took second with a personal best of 5.86m to leave USA's two-time world champion Sam Kendricks third at 5.81m.